abdelrahman-elkady/se-tutorial/lab-1.md

 To know where we are we can __print working directory__ by typing `pwd`

-> $ is not part of the comand and indicates the start of the command
+> $ is not part of the command and indicates the start of the command

     draz at apples-MacBook-Pro.local  ~/se-project/se-tutorial
     $ pwd